google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

      reason: WorkloadIdentityFailed
      ```
      the controller will retry it in the next reconciliation loop
      (the maximum retry period is 5 min).
-You can also use [Non-default scenario](../install/pubsub-service-account.md)
+You can also use [non-default scenario](../install/pubsub-service-account.md/#option-1-use-workload-identity)
      if this error least for a long time.